Tiovivo c. 1950

 Tiovivo c.
-1950 is a 2004 Spanish film directed by José Luis Garci and starring Elsa Pataky, María Adánez and Carlos Hipólito.
+1950 is a 2004 Spanish comedy-drama film directed by José Luis Garci and starring Elsa Pataky, María Adánez and Carlos Hipólito.

 The film was nominated for six Goya Awards in 2005, and won the award for Best Production Design.

 Plot

 Set in Madrid in the years after the Second World War, the film offers a nostalgic vision of a city managing to sustain entertainment, hope and love in the face of post-war hardship.